We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Taking a claim to court

-If it is not possible to resolve your claim out-of-court, our team will lend their expertise to provide you with robust representation for your hearing.
+If it is not possible to resolve your pressure sore negligence claim out-of-court, our team will lend their expertise to provide you with robust representation for your hearing.

 We will support you every step of the way, helping you to prepare your case to give you the best possible chance of reaching a positive outcome.
-Our team will work to keep the process as clear and transparent as possible, keeping you informed about what the likely outcome of your case will be.
+Our pressure sore solicitors will work to keep the process as clear and transparent as possible, keeping you informed about what the likely outcome of your case will be.

 Managing compensation for a pressure sore claim

-If your claim is successful, it’s important to carefully manage your compensation so that your short and long-term needs are fully met.
+If your pressure sore claim is successful, it’s important to carefully manage your compensation so that your short and long-term needs are fully met.

 For example, your access to means-tested benefits may be affected if you do receive compensation.
 As such, we can advise you on placing compensation into a personal injury trust which allows you to ring fence the funds so they can be used to meet your needs without affecting your benefits.